Matt-Roden/lean-techniques-showcase/README.md

 My Photo Album is a web application that allows a user to view a collection of photos and filter specifically what album they would like to view.

+The application consumes data from [this RESTful API endpoint](https://jsonplaceholder.typicode.com/photos).

 ### Tech Stack:

 React, JavaScript, Cypress, GSAP Animation Library, Material UI Component Library, Git, GitHub, NPM